jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/apple.md

 While hardware acceleration via VideoToolbox might work on older series Macs, it is not officially supported.

-<sup>*</sup> VideoToolbox may fallback to software decoding/encoding when the task exceeds its hardware capability.
+<sup>*</sup> VideoToolbox may fallback to software decoding/encoding or stop working when the task exceeds its hardware capability.
 The older your Mac, the more this will occur.
 Macs from 2017 and later are strongly recommended.

 ### Transcode H.264